-- ◆ Draw out the most pertinent points arguments both for and against change that the client has said - ◆ Clarify with client is this correct?
-Have I missed out anything? - ◆ Can ask the client so what do you think you'll do about it?
+- Draw out the most pertinent points arguments both for and against change that the patient has said - Clarify with patient is this correct?
+Have I missed out anything? - Can ask the patient so what do you think you'll do about it?